angular-ui/AngularJS-sublime-package/README.md

 **File Preview** *(Sublime Text 3 Only)*

-As you type the current file and defition will be showing in the buffer giving to a quick view of the file as you search.
-If you wish to disable this feature set `show_file_preview` to false in your User Settings.
+As you type, the current file and definition can be seen in the buffer giving to a quick view of the file as you search.
+If you wish to disable this feature, set `show_file_preview` to false in your User Settings.

 Extending The Attribute List
 ---

-You can extend this plug-in with your own custom attributes that you've created by adding them to the `extended_attribute_list` property in the User settings.
+You can extend this plug-in with your own custom attributes that you've created by adding them to the `extended_attribute_list` property in the User Settings.

 **Example** *add within 'Settings - User'*